Big Show: Unified WWE Tag Team Champion (2008–2010)

 At Night of Champions on July 26, Big Show was introduced as Chris Jericho's new tag team partner due to Edge needing time off to tend to an injury.
 Together, Jeri-Show successfully defended the Unified WWE Tag Team Championship against The Legacy.
-They successfully defended the titles against Cryme Tyme at SummerSlam on August 23, MVP and Mark Henry at Breaking Point on September 13 and Rey Mysterio and Batista at Hell in a Cell on October 4.
+Jeri-Show successfully defended the titles against Cryme Tyme at SummerSlam on August 23, MVP and Mark Henry at Breaking Point on September 13 and Rey Mysterio and Batista at Hell in a Cell on October 4.
 At Bragging Rights on October 25, Big Show represented Team Raw, but betrayed and attacked his teammates, which led to Team SmackDown winning so that he could receive an opportunity at the World Heavyweight Championship.
-At Survivor Series on November 22, he failed to win the title in a triple threat match against The Undertaker and Jericho.
+At Survivor Series on November 22, Big Show failed to win the title in a triple threat match against The Undertaker and Jericho.
 Jeri-Show lost the Unified WWE Tag Team Championship at TLC: Tables, Ladders and Chairs on December 13 to D-Generation X (DX) in a Tables, Ladders and Chairs match.
 As a member of the SmackDown roster, Jericho could only appear on Raw as a champion, so DX intentionally disqualified themselves in a rematch to force Jericho off the show.
 On the January 4, 2010 episode of Raw, DX again defeated Jeri-Show, ending their team.

 On the February 8 episode of Raw, Big Show regained the titles from DX with his new tag team partner The Miz in a triple threat tag team elimination match also involving the Straight Edge Society (CM Punk and Luke Gallows).
-On February 16, he and Miz successfully defended the titles against Yoshi Tatsu and Goldust on the final episode of ECW.
+On February 16, Big Show and The Miz successfully defended the titles against Yoshi Tatsu and Goldust on the final episode of ECW.
 On the March 1 episode of Raw, Big Show and The Miz defeated DX in their rematch.
-At WrestleMania XXVI on March 28, they retained the titles against John Morrison and R-Truth.
+At WrestleMania XXVI on March 28, Big Show and The Miz retained the titles against John Morrison and R-Truth.
 At Extreme Rules on April 25, ShoMiz competed in a tag team gauntlet match where the team that beat them would earn a title match the next night on Raw.
 In the gauntlet, ShoMiz defeated Morrison and R-Truth and MVP and Henry, before losing to The Hart Dynasty (David Hart Smith and Tyson Kidd).
-On the April 26 episode of Raw, they lost the Unified WWE Tag Team Championship to The Hart Dynasty.
+On the April 26 episode of Raw, ShoMiz lost the Unified WWE Tag Team Championship to The Hart Dynasty.